lobernar/Info-F514/README.md

 circuits.cpp/hpp contain the underlying Boolean circuits

-Please note that those circuits are a dull copy-paste of those implemented by THREATS’ authors. (minor a few *segmentation fault* fixes).
+Please note that those circuits are a dull copy-paste of those implemented by THREATS’ authors (minor a few *segmentation fault* fixes).
 The complete THREATS code can be found on their GitHub page as explained in the THREATS section above.

 ### Benchmarks

-Saved banchmarks are available ithrough the **results** folder, that present the execution of THREATS original code, and this code exececution for the point of view of both an honest and a malicious user.
+Saved banchmarks are available ithrough the **results** folder, that present the execution of THREATS original code, and this code execution from the point of view of both an honest and a malicious user.

 ### Execution